alexdgibson/cc_website/content/blog/caffeine/index.md

 draft: false
 excerpt: I tracked my caffeine consumption over the course of three months while completing my first PhD assessment.
 Here's how much I had.
 layout: single
-subtitle: As a coffee and numbers lover I've always wondered how much I have.
+subtitle: I've always wondered how much I have.
 So, I set to find out.
-title: I took 9565mg of caffeine
+title: I Took 9565mg of Caffeine
 auto_ids: false
 ---
 At the end of my MPhil, I had completed a great deal of work.
 But I was left wondering some stats… How many hours did I put into this?
 How many words did I write?
 How many words did I read?
 Or how much caffeine did I consume?